 as a condition for human existence.

 Associations which specific character is primarily aesthetically characterized are found both in team sports

 and in the performing arts, for instance a soccer team, an orchestra, or a dance group.
 Such an association acts as an aesthetically characterized subject in all relation frames, like individuals acting as a historically acting person.
 There is a clear division

 of tasks between the players, sustained by the accompaniment and the technical staff.
 Playing together requires guidance by a conductor, director, or coach, as well as discipline of the players.

-soccer team acts like an aesthetically characterized subject.
+A soccer team acts like an aesthetically characterized subject.
 As a team it partakes in a league, it wins or loses a match.
 The team has an internal division of tasks (e.g., keeper or left back), leadership

 (the captain or the coach) and internal discipline.
 The team does not have a fixed composition, but it has its own identity.

 soccer club is not an aesthetically typified subject, for it does not partake in matches or leagues.
 The club facilitates players, fans, trainers, technical staff, and sponsors to keep each other’s company.
 Many people are member of a sports

 club (or of a musical or theatrical company) first of all to enjoy company.
 As a consequence, the relation frame of companionship characterizes the specific character of a sports club by customs, interests, and rules of social conduct.
 The identity of a soccer

 club differs from the identity of the soccer team.
 This means that the specific character of a soccer team having an aesthetic type is interlaced with the specific character of the soccer club, being an association primarily characterized

 Teams and clubs are subjected to different norms, having divergent specific characters.
 Often, a

 club has several teams, playing in separate divisions.
 Neither the leadership nor the membership of a soccer club needs to consist of soccer players and the internal division of tasks in a club has little to do with soccer playing.
 Besides soccer the club

 may organize other sports or display non-sportive activities.
 The club is not subject to the rules of play of soccer, as is the team.
 One of the tasks of the club may be to compose the teams, but the club should not determine how the game would be played.

 a theatre company and the cast of a performance; or a dance company and the performing group.
 In any case one has to distinguish associations qualified by the aesthetic relation frame, from associations which are primarily characterized by the social

 (or even the economic) frame, assuming a tertiary aesthetic purpose.

 3.4.
 Speakers, writers, and media

 For the civil society, freedom of expression of one’s views is an indispensable component.
 In the course of history, besides libraries and bookshops

 with plastic arts or music.
 Semiotic associations often consist of or rely on professional authors, journalists, etc.

 An important engine of dynamic development is the human ability to remember, to communicate, and to make sense of all

 kinds of things and events.
 People transfer these to each other in the form of information, the significant form of human knowledge.

 Language is the most important instrument for the transfer of semiotic experience, of meaning carrying information.
 When the transfer is one-sided, as is usually the case in history, one speaks of tradition, otherwise it is communication.

-of significant information characterizes more or less synchronous semiotic subject-subject relations, provided that all parties involved are willing and able to understand each other.
-Interpretation and elucidation characterize semiotic subject-object relations.
 When a sign or symbol cannot be interpreted clearly it loses its semiotic meaning of transfer of information.
-Who deliberately gives unclear signs or a
+Who deliberately gives unclear signs or a wrong interpretation uses language deceitful.
+Only by responding to the norm of clarity people can

 this has only meaning if it is assumed that they intend to affirm that it rains.

 Even lying is only possible in a context in which speaking the truth is the norm.

 The meaning of the use of language is that people give significance to and speak the truth about the world, about their fellow people, about themselves and about the God whom they proclaim.

 But if language is an instrument for finding and communicating the truth, what about poems and novels, with their fictive characters and events?
 Even these lingual utterances ought to speak the truth, but because

 it concerns lingual forms which are secondarily aesthetically characterized, their truth comes to the fore in the image they evoke.
 Like any piece of art, a novel or a poem ought to be veritable.
 This aesthetic truth is not reducible to semiotic,

 3.5.
 Research institutes

 All people argue, and argued insight is a condition for the existence of any civil society.
 Of old, lawyers are the masters of rhetoric, with the clergy as the second best.
 Yet more than other logical subjects,

 in particular scientists and scholars strongly influenced Western culture.
 In a logical argumentation besides people also human associations can be subjects.
 The board of an association will, if right, substantiate its decisions on a solid argumentation.
 In

 this sense each association is a logical subject.

 Transfer of knowledge takes place in households and in schools, and the preservation of knowledge

 in libraries and other data storages.
 Special institutes with the purpose of achieving collective scientific knowledge are relatively recent.
 Until the seventeenth century, scientific research was not organized, but was exerted like a craft by usually isolated

 individuals.
 Only during and after the Renaissance learned societies or academies arose having no other purpose than to perform science.
 Sometimes they instituted observatories or laboratories, usually connected to universities, enterprises, or hospitals.

 Since the twentieth century, independent enterprises do contract research.
 Research is by no means always purely scientific, if we understand thereby the investigation of the lawfulness of nature and society.
 Many institutes are directed to the collection

 of data (e.g., for the benefit of hospitals or for forensic research), or for the development of new technologies.
 This is called applied research.
 The members of the board of such an institute and its co-workers are partly scientists, but the supporting staff

 plays an increasing professional part.

 Because scientists specialise, more and more scientific societies arise, with the purpose to organize

 judge the work of students and of junior or senior co-workers.

 3.6.
 Profile of an organized faith congregation